taisiiacoder/technical-writing-portfolio/glossary/API-glossary.md

 ### curl

-curl is a command line utility that allows you to make HTTP requests with various options and methods.
+Curl is a command line utility that allows you to make HTTP requests with various options and methods.
 The command line can be used instead of navigating to web resources in the browser's address bar to get the same resources retrieved as text.

 # E

 ### endpoints and methods

-endpoints show how to reach the resource, while methods indicate the allowed actions (GET, POST, DELETE and others) with the resource.
+Endpoints show how to reach the resource, while methods indicate the allowed actions (GET, POST, DELETE, and others) with the resource.

 The same resource can have multiple associated endpoints, each with different paths, methods, and returning different information about the same resource.
 Endpoints can have a short description similar to a resource description.
 Also, the endpoint only shows the end path of the resource's URL, without the base path common to all endpoints.